Connor-Bowley/PluginTest/README.md

 This test is a possible way that 3D Slicer could implement a Python-based plugin architecture, in addition to its existing module management facilities.

+## Using this repository

+The intended way to use this repository is to install `PluginCore`, `PluginA`, and `PluginB` as editable packages (`pip install -e PluginCore`, etc) into a virtual environment and then use the Python interpreter to run the imports.

 ## Limitations

 Known limitations of this method include: